Cameron0942/Cameron0942/README.md

 <h2>ℹ About me</h2>

 <p>🎓 My name is Cameron Burns.
-I am a self-taught web developer who is aiming to break into the tech industry.
+I am a self-taught web developer who is aiming to break into the tech industry by developing systems for a backend environment.
 I have some university experience in Computer Science, but have not yet graduated.
 I have learned a bulk of what I know through self teaching.</p>

 <p>👀 Currently I’m interested in learning as much as I can about backend web development, and how to write robust and clean code.</p>
 <p>🌱 I’m currently learning (to name a few) Node.JS, React.JS, and SQL databases to round out my knowledge of web development.</p>